skurhse/trans-hotlines/README.rst

 ------------------

 `Crisis Text Line`_
-  :emphasis:`USA` 24/7
+  USA · English · 24/7

-  - Text message service for anyone, in any type of crisis.
+  Text message service for anyone, in any type of crisis.

   In crisis and need to talk to someone?
 We’re here for you.

 `Shout Crisis Text Line`_
-  :emphasis:`UK`
+  UK  · English  · 24/7

-  - Free 24/7 confidential text message service for people in crisis.
+  Text message service for anyone, in any type of crisis.

+  In crisis and need to talk to someone?
+We’re here for you.

 .. _`Trans Lifeline Hotline`: https://www.translifeline.org/hotline
 .. _`TrevorLifeline`: https://www.thetrevorproject.org/get-help-now/